Vishnu Govind

-Vishnu Govind is an Indian re-recording mixer, sound designer and sound editor.
-He has worked in over 150 films in Malayalam,Tamil,Hindi and Telugu languages.
+Vishnu Govind (born 15 January 1986) is an Indian re-recording mixer, sound designer and sound editor.
+He has worked in over 150 films in Malayalam, Tamil, Hindi and Telugu languages.
 He won the National Film Award for Best Audiography (Re-recordist of the final mixed track) for the Malayalam film Malik (2020).
 Govind is also a recipient of the Kerala State Film Award for Best Sound Design along with Sree Sankar, for the films Unda (2018) and Ishq (2019).

 Early life

 A native of Thiruvalla, Govind attended St. Berchmans College, Changanassery, graduating in Physics.
 While at St. Berchmans, he met future sound designer/editor Sree Sankar with whom he has collaborated on a number of projects.
 Since they both shared keen interest in music and movies, they became friends and eventually set off to pursue a career in Audio Engineering.

 In 2006, Govind enrolled in the graduate program of Film and Television Institute of Tamil Nadu (FTIT), formerly known as Adayar Film Institute, for Sound Engineering & Sound Recording.
 During his time in college, he encountered and became friends with Alphonse Puthren, Karthik Subbaraj, Nalan Kumarasamy, Vijay Sethupathi, Bobby Simha, Rajesh Murgeshan and Shabareesh Varma; all of these men would go on to be successful filmmakers, actors and musicians.